harshhmaniya/Brain-Tumor-Classification-10-classes/README.md

    - OpenCV for image processing and pre-processing.

 2. **Front-End**:
-   - Streamlit or React.js for a user-friendly interface.
+   - Streamlit for a user-friendly interface.
    - Displays results and handles user interactions.

 3. **Backend**:
-   - Python-based backend with Flask or Django for handling predictions.
+   - Python-based backend

 4. **Other Tools**:
    - NumPy and Pandas for data manipulation.
    - Matplotlib and Seaborn for visualizations and insights.